Dog Food Brands Recommended by Veterinarians

 Visit Purina Pro Plan

-If you have concerns about food traceability that is human-grade, you are encouraged to try out Orijen.
+If you have concerns about human-grade food traceability, you are encouraged to try out Orijen.
 This pet food manufacturer based in Canada is committed to sourcing ingredients that are raw from their own country only.
 They publish which provinces their vegetables, fruits, meats, and fished are sourced from on their official website.

 Each one of Orijen’s products follows standards set forth by AAFCO.
 They also passed many dogs’ taste tests!